synopse/mORMot2/src/tools/mget/README.md

 ### Presentation

-On corporate networks, one performance and usuability issue is often the need to download content from the main corportate servers, via a VPN, over the Internet.
-In some countries, or due to some technical limitations, the bandwith to the main servers may be limited, and become a bottleneck.
+On corporate networks, one performance and usability issue is often the need to download content from the main corporate servers, via a VPN, over the Internet.
+In some countries, or due to some technical limitations, the bandwidth to the main servers may be limited, and become a bottleneck.

 Our tool is able to maintain a local cache of already downloaded files (stored by their hash), and ask its peers on the local network if some content is not already in their cache.
 If the file is found, it will be downloaded locally, without using the main server but for a quick HEAD to ensure the file still exists on the main server (with the expected size).